Pratikpi/Study-Material/HLD/Global-Chat-Service-Study-Guide.md

 ---

 ## 8. Common Interview Questions

-- How to ensure real-time delivery?
+### How to ensure real-time delivery?
+- Use WebSocket connections for persistent, low-latency communication.
+- Employ message queues for reliability and retry logic in case of failures.

-- How to scale for millions of users?
+### How to scale for millions of users?
+- Partition users across multiple servers (sharding).
+- Use distributed databases and load balancers.
+- Employ horizontal scaling for stateless components.

-- How to implement end-to-end encryption?
+### How to implement end-to-end encryption?
+- Encrypt messages on the client before sending.
+- Use public/private key pairs for secure key exchange.
+- Ensure only sender and recipient can decrypt messages.

-- How to handle offline users?
+### How to handle offline users?
+- Store undelivered messages in a database.
+- Send push notifications to offline users.
+- Deliver messages when the user comes online.

-- How to support group chats?
+### How to support group chats?
+- Maintain group metadata (members, admins) in a database.
+- Broadcast messages to all group members.
+- Handle group-specific encryption and message delivery logic.

 ---